mio-mio/rag-crypto-tutor-notes/README.md

 Two Spaces were prepared on Hugging Face: preprocess and tutor-demo.
 The preprocess Space generates and embeds chunks from the PDF, while the tutor-demo Space loads the dataset and answers questions.

+Note: Although a preprocess Space was prepared, in practice I found it more stable to run the preprocessing in Google Colab and then upload the results to the Hugging Face Dataset.
+This made the demo Space lighter and more reliable for testing.

 3-a.
 Workflow　- Google Colab version